google/swift-jupyter/README.md

 `%install` directives currently have some limitations:

-* You can only install packages once before you have to restart the kernel.
+* You must install all your packages in the first cell that you execute.
-  We recommend having one cell at the beginning of your notebook that installs all the packages that the notebook needs.
-* Packages that (transitively) depend on C source code are not supported.
 * Downloads and build artifacts are not cached.

 ## %include directives